luongdinhkhanhvinh/clone-pain/HOMEPAGE_COLORS_UPDATE.md

 ## ✅ Completed Homepage Updates

 ### 🎯 **Objective:**
-Integrated real wood panel colors data into the homepage, featuring "Warm Grey" and other popular colors from the actual product catalog.
+Integrated real Silklux colors data into the homepage, featuring "Warm Grey" and other popular colors from the actual product catalog.

 ### 🔧 **Changes Made:**